 2. To keep him alive due to some form of respect that he had for him as a warrior.

 But Caesar decided to do something quite strange.
 He kept him alive and humiliated him publicly every year.
 Then, he had him executed – at the end of the 5th year.

-Was Caesar really so sadistic, and was his ego really hurt so much, that he needed 5 years to get bored with humiliating his opponent before deciding to do what he could have done on the very day of the battle?
-Something was not logical but all the sources that I have seen state pretty much that this was the way Caesar demonstrated his might over the savage Gauls until he simply got bored.
+Was Caesar really so sadistic, and was his ego really hurt so much?
+Did he really need five years to get bored with humiliating his opponent, before doing he could have done on the very day of the battle?
+Something was not logical.
+But most scholars claim that this was the way Caesar demonstrated his might over the savage Gauls until he simply got bored.
 And that is the end of it.

-I believe that thanks to Diodorus we can finally understand the real reason behind this story and also have a glimpse into the mind of Caesar, which was in this case practical and cunning, rather than sadistic.
-By doing what he did he had actually sent a message to the whole of Gaule, whose warriors were not afraid of losing their lives on a battlefield, but to whom honor was very important.
+I believe that thanks to Diodorus we can finally understand the real reason behind this story.
+We can also have a glimpse into the mind of Caesar, which was (in this case), practical and cunning, rather than sadistic.
+By doing what he did he had actually sent a message to the whole of Gaul.
+The Gaulish warriors were not afraid of losing their lives on a battlefield, but keeping the honor was very important.

 Now, this could really be a message worth waiting… for 5 years?

 “Vercingetorix throws down his arms at the feet of Julius Caesar” by Lionel Royer.